Paralympic Games: Categories

-The IPC has established ten disability categories, including physical, visual, and intellectual impairment.
-Athletes with one of these disabilities can compete in the Paralympics, though not every sport can allow for every disability category.
+The International Paralympic Committee (IPC) has established ten disability categories, including physical, visual, and intellectual impairment.
+Athletes with one of these disabilities can compete in the Paralympics, are divided within each category according to their level of impairment, in a functional classification system which differs from sport to sport (not every sport can allow for every disability category).
 These categories apply to both Summer and Winter Paralympics.

 Physical Impairment – There are eight different types of physical impairment: